Healthdirect Free Australian health advice you can count on.

 How is G6PD deficiency treated?

-Most people do not need any treatment — they manage their condition by avoiding the triggers.
+Most people do not need any treatment — they can manage their G6PD deficiency by avoiding the triggers.
 Your doctor will give you a list of things to avoid and tips to manage the condition.

-Having a virus or infection can stress the body and lead to haemolysis in people with G6PD deficiency.
-See your doctor if you or your child develops an infection.
+Having a virus or other infection can stress the body and lead to haemolysis in people with G6PD deficiency.
+See your doctor if you or your child has G6PD deficiency and develops an infection.

-People with favism are always G6PD-deficient, but not all people with G6PD deficiency react this strongly to fava beans.
+People with favism always have G6PD deficiency, but not all people with G6PD deficiency react this strongly to fava beans.
+Children are more likely to experience favism.

 Resources and support